 8. Peer Pressure

 Occasionally, a little peer pressure is not a bad thing.
-It can push your kids to do better in school or in a sport because they want to keep up with their friends.
-However, watch for when the stress of peer pressure starts to become too much.
+It can push your kids to do better in school or a sport because they want to keep up with their friends.
+However, watch for when the stress of peer pressure becomes too much.

 9. Make a Plan

 To reach goals, you need a plan.
 Help your children create a strategy for reaching their goals.
 Make a step-by-step plan to reach them.